CS171/CS171.github.io/project.md

 ### Submission Instructions
 Submission will be handled trough github.
 All teams must use a single shared github repository. *If we cannot access your work because these directions are not followed correctly, we will not grade your work.*

-To submit your work **you must fill out [this form](https://docs.google.com/forms/d/1seaSw8GFe5zxN8IMB1kGUuFYQCfZ7NWxaz2NCHj-ZXo) by April 8th, 11:59 pm** where you specify your project URL.
+To submit your work **you must fill out [this form](https://docs.google.com/forms/d/1seaSw8GFe5zxN8IMB1kGUuFYQCfZ7NWxaz2NCHj-ZXo) by April 8th, 11:59 pm** where you specify your project URL in ssh format.
+You can switch between http and ssh urls on your github project main page in the right menu.

 Store the following in your github repository: